 Sports medicine through physical therapy comes in many forms.
-Many clinics keep licensed athletic trainers on staff that will go on-site to schools and other sporting events to act as an initial care-giver at the time of an injury.
-If an injury occurs, your physician may refer you to physical therapy.
+Many clinics keep licensed athletic trainers on staff that will go on-site to schools and other sporting events to act as an initial caregiver at the time of an injury.
+If an injury occurs, you may be referred to physical therapy.
 From there, your physical therapist will have an array of different programs tailored to your specific type of injury, the severity of the injury, and your fitness level.
 However, you don’t have to wait until you have an injury to get help from a physical therapist.
 Sometimes the best medicine is prevention.

 WHEN YOUR BODY EXPERIENCES PAIN:

-- 2. Your body can accommodate to the pain, but eventually a breakdown will happen
+- Your body can accommodate the pain, but eventually, a breakdown will happen

 Some ways physical therapists help athletes from experiencing an injury: